3D PRINTING & PROCESS ULTIMATE LIST OF ACRONYMS

 additive laser powder bed process by German company Concept Laser, as of 2017 part of GE Additive.

 DMLS = Direct Metal Laser Sintering

-powder bed process using CO2 laser to selectively melt the cross sections of the printed parts on bed filled with metal powder.
+powder bed process using an infrared laser (usually either CO2 or fibre laser) to selectively melt the cross sections of the printed parts on bed filled with metal powder.
 Due to high energy generated to meet different melting points of alloys, the parts require support structures designed within the powder bed, to act as heatsinks.